AlFontal/sdcpy/README.rst

 References
 -----------

+1. Rodó, X. (2001).
+Reversal of three global atmospheric fields linking changes in SST anomalies in the Pacific, Atlantic and Indian oceans at tropical latitudes and midlatitudes. ***Climate Dynamics***, 18:203-217.
+DOI: 10.1007/s003820100171.

-1. Rodríguez-Arias, Miquel Àngel, and Xavier Rodó.
-"A primer on the study of transitory dynamics in ecological series using the scale-dependent correlation analysis."
-Oecologia 138, no. 4 (2004): 485-504.
+2. Rodríguez, M.A. & Rodó, X. (2004).
+A primer on the study of transitory dynamics in ecological series using the scale-dependent correlation analysis. ***Oecologia***, 138,485-504.
+DOI: 10.1007/s00442-003-1464-4.

-2. Rodó, Xavier, and Miquel-Àngel Rodríguez-Arias.
-"A new method to detect transitory signatures and local time/space variability structures in the climate system: the scale-dependent correlation analysis."
-Climate Dynamics 27, no. 5 (2006): 441-458.
+3. Rodó, X. & M.A.
+Rodriguez-Arias.
+(2006).
+A new method to detect transitory signatures and local time/space variability structures in the climate system: the scale-dependent correlation analysis. ***Climate Dynamics***, 27:441-458.
+DOI: 10.1007/s00382-005-0106-4.